colinbdclark/slip.js/README.md

 ### Decoding

 Decoding is stateful and asynchronous.
 You need to instantiate a `slip.Decoder` object, providing a callback that will be invoked whenever a complete message is received.
-By default, messages are limited to 100 MB in size.
-You can increase this value by providing a `maxBufferSize` as the second argument to the `Decoder` constructor, specified in bytes.
+By default, messages are limited to 10 MB in size.
+You can increase this value by providing a `maxBufferSize` option to the `Decoder` constructor, specified in bytes.

 To decode a SLIP packet, call `decode()`.
 Whenever the `slip.Decoder` detects the end of an incoming message, it will call its `onMessage` callback.